UXSoc/uxsoc-apps-cms/src/pages/index.md

       8. UX University (partner with Design and Consultancy Dept.)
     positions: []
     title: "\U0001F389 VP for Events"
+  - cardSectionTitle: The Money Lover
+    description: >-
+      The VP for Finance keeps the organization running with enough cash.

+      He/she keeps the organization’s financials in check, and creates systems and processes to ensure that projects and expenses are properly accounted for and there’s enough to go around!

+      He/she sets systems to track where our finances go.
+This VP is obsessed with getting receipts, tallying expenses, and analyzing our financial health so that we know how to maximize our funds for the org’s growth!

+      This VP is often collaborating with the Consultancy and Design department in order to secure payments from clients.
+It is not unnatural for him/her to be handling MoA’s and other similar documents.
+He/she is also able to keep track of expenses such as hosting and domain management fees, SSL certificates, and more.

+      The Finance VP is also in charge of working alongside the Events department to make sure that expenses for UXSoc’s projects and events are properly accounted for and recorded!

+      The Finance department doesn’t need to just be all numbers and systems!
+      He/she can also be seen dabbling with the Branding department to come up with the latest UX Merch that both speaks of the org’s identity and generates cash for more projects and events for the org!

+      Major Roles:

+      1. Managing and creating systems for the procurement, allocation, and disbursement of funds

+      2. Involvement in managing and problem solving financial aspects of projects and events

+      3. Budget acquisition from LIONS

+      4. UX Merchandise

+      5. Working alongside UXDC for client projects.
+(Tracking and receiving payments, compensation agreements and disbursements.)
+    positions: []
+    title: "\U0001F4B8 VP for Finance"
+  - cardSectionTitle: The Support Unit
+    cards: []
+    description: >-
+      The VP for HR is in charge of the recruitment, development, and happiness of all members of UXSociety!
+Overseeing the AVPs of Internal Management and Community Engagement, the VP ensures the accomplishing of tasks while expressing empathy for others.

+      Responsibilities and tasks include activities and initiatives concerning member bonding and research.
+This includes events like RecWeek, Onboarding, PlanSem/PlevSem, to initiatives like internal posts, team buildings, and internal research for community policies!

+      It’s recommended that the VP for HR have great writing skills and planning skills, and be an organized and systematic person.
+It’s also recommended that he/she have a passion for helping and supporting others, whether through sharing resources or for organizing fun activities.

+      Major Activities

+      1. RecWeek

+      2. Onboarding

+      3. AVP & Officer Applications

+      4. PlanSem & PlevSem

+      Initiatives

+      1. Internal Communication

+      2. Policy Creation & Management

+      3. Member Research

+      4. Happy Hours/Game Days

+      5. Team Buildings
+    positions: []
+    title: "\U0001F3E0 VP for Human Resources"
   - description: >-
       We, in the Externals department, are the faces of UXSoc who interact with organizations and companies inside and outside of Ateneo.
 We create